My field Trip.

 Hah.. this red fruiting trees was fruiting to it's glory during the 1st week of november.
 It attracted Black Crested Bulbul, Scally Breasted Bull, Black Browed Barbet, White Eye..

 However on my second trip during the 4th weekend the fruits are all gone.
-This lone Feruginious Flycatcher winter visitors have found this place to be secure and comfy for wintering..
-It was still there on my second trip.

 The Red Giant Flying Squirrel Petaurista petaurista, it feeds primarily on leaves and branches.
 It is able to glide for long distances.